ibm-cloud-docs/vpc/at-events.md

 | image  | is.image.image.create   | Image was created |
 | image  | is.image.image.delete   | Image was deleted |
 | image  | is.image.image.update   | Image was updated |
 {: caption="Table 19.
-Actions that generate events for image resources" caption-side="top"}
+Actions that generate events for image resources" caption-side="bottom"}

 For the image update event, if you are rotating the root key for an image, the CRN for the old key and new key remains the same.
 The ID for the new key that is rotated in is indicated in the `kmsKeyRefID` field of the image.
 {: note}